thanosks/accessmap-incremental-test/README.md

 #### 2. Building the assets

-After placing the `transportation.geojson` file produced in the next section (Data Process) into the `data` directory, simply run:
+After creating the `transportation-tasks.geojson` file produced in the data process, run:

     docker-compose --profile build up